 The PG PLAZA DAY CENTER is a day time shelter for homeless, near homeless and those in economic need.
-The Day Center offers a place to be out of the cold (or heat), food, showers and laundry services.
+The Day Center offers a place to be out of the cold (or heat), food, showers, laundry services, and social services and spiritual support.
 The center is a welcoming, compassionate, and safe environment.

-Services Provided: Take-out Food provided between 2 pm and 4 pm each Tuesday and Thursday; very limitedlaundry and shower facilities, toiletries, socks, t-shirts, underwear, counseling, social services support, legal services, and spiritual support.
+Services Provided: Take-out food provided between 1 pm and 4 pm each Tuesday and Thursday; limited laundry and shower facilities, toiletries, socks, t-shirts, underwear, counseling, social services support, legal services, and spiritual support.

 The Day Center, in operations since October 2016, is sponsored by Congregations United for Compassion and Empowerment (CUCE) and hosted/located at the University Christian Church, 6800 Adelphi Rd in Hyattsville.